niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3BJU2drrtCM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Final thoughts

 I enjoyed making this.
 This DMD gave me a much needed break from the extremely formal and dry world of compiler literature which I have been poring over for weeks in order to make the [साक्षर compiler](https://nirav.com.np/2019/05/27/a-nepali-programming-language.html).

+But there is one decision that I regret immensely.
+In hindsight, it would have been much better if I had written a program to convert any GIF file into a data format suitable for the DMD.
+It would have been much less glamorous to work on, sure, but it would have given me the free license to work with any pixel based animation software that already exists, and already supports select, move, multi-level undo and all that fancy stuff.

+In the next version, I also think it would be awesome if I could implement some form of compression in the animation data.
+I'm interested in performing some kind of Run-Length Encoding on the delta frames.
+What I mean is, unless you are animating a moving checkerboard, very little actually changes between a frame and the next.
+So, if we calculate the delta matrix between every frame and it's successor, we should have get a sequence of sparse matrices which we can encode with RLE or some other compression algorighm to get maximum compression.